youkononame/bicycle/README.md

 ## Binaries
 Pre-compiled binaries can be found in the [Releases](https://github.com/youkononame/bicycle/releases/) tab

-Move the binary into `/bin/` or `/usr/bin`, or any other folder in your `PATH`  for easy use from any directory
+Move the binary into `/usr/local/bin` or any other folder in your `PATH`  for easy use from any directory

 ## Build from source
 ### Prerequisites